TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 Observe that if $A\mathbf{u}=\mathbf{0}$ then $A^TA\mathbf{u} = \mathbf{0}$ and $\lambda =0$, which contradicts the hypothesis of $\lambda \ne 0$.
 Therefore, $A\mathbf{u}\ne \mathbf{0}$ and $A\mathbf{u}$ is an eigenvector of $AA^T$ with associated eigenvalue $\lambda$.

-To prove the reverse, one can follow a similar argument.
+To prove the converse, one can follow a similar argument.

 :::

 ::::

 We want to stress out the importance of property {itemref}`Item:Prop:SVD:propsymmat:nonzeroeigvals`.
-We knew from {numref}`Sec:SymmetricMat` that the eigenvalues of a symmetric matrix were real.
+We know from {numref}`Sec:SymmetricMat` that the eigenvalues of a symmetric matrix are real.
 The previous proposition tells us that, in addition, **the eigenvalues of the symmetric matrix $A^TA$ are real and non-negative**.
-This is a property that will be key for the singular value decomposition.
+This is a property that will be the key for the singular value decomposition.

 (Subsec:SVD:Algorithm)=